goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

 After asking the questions, ``zopeproject`` will download the `zc.buildout`_ package that will be used to build the sandbox, unless it is already installed locally.
-Then it will invoke ``buildout`` to download Zope and its dependecies.
+Then it will invoke ``buildout`` to download Zope and its dependencies.
 If you're doing this for the first time or not sharing packages between different projects, this may take a while.